ufal/UMR/tecto2umr/instructions-frame-change.md

 In case of deleting the original predicate (as in the case of the modality, `být-021` and `být-159`), **the node that will serve as the new root** gets the `!root` instruction in the functor row.

-In general, it must be specified **what to do with echildren of the deleted node**.
-Unless specified differently, the following rules are applied.
+Unless specified differently, the following rules are applied:

 ##### (i) Nodes coreferring with nodes of the frame-evoking verb